Home

 Igave the book 4 stars and not 5 because of his approach to the ethics of information.
 Some of the ethics arise from law, which seemed relatively unremarkable.
 However, he also make the claim that information embodied, for example, in paintings or the environment seem to have ethical rights.
 The Professor and I could find common ground in agreeing that defacing the Mona Lisa or dumping harmful chemicals into streams and rivers is a very bad idea.
 I am not sure that I am ready to go as far as he does in extending the concept of independent ethical rights.

 The book served the purpose that I described above.
 Much of the book visited areas with which I had prior familiarity and some of it explored new territory.
 I occasionally had to review portions of the book to draw out its meaning.
 It provided a useful foundation for my investigation of the current status of the Information Age.
-I recommend it.
+I recommend it. - In this concise package, Luciano Floridi successfully introduces reader to various aspects important for the Philosophy of Information.

-After Copernicus, Darwin, Freud shifted our paradigms about how we see our place in the larger scheme of universe and life, starting with Turing, an understanding of “interconnected informational organisms in a global environment ultimately made of information” may be driving a similar shift that author calls “the fourth revolution”.
+After Copernicus, Darwin, Freud shifted our paradigms about how we see our place in the larger scheme of universe and life, starting with Turing, an understanding of “interconnected informational organisms in a global environment ultimately made of information†may be driving a similar shift that author calls “the fourth revolutionâ€.

 Besides giving a useful map and definitions to navigate (e.g. various classifications and aggregations levels taking data to knowledge), little book covers foundational topics in briefly to make it enjoyable read even for someone familiar with one or more aspects of Information.
 After briefly introducing topics like mathematical theory communication (Shannon), semantic information, and concepts from thermodynamics, book goes over domain-specific issues (biology, economics).

-As a contrast to the ideas in this book, although a bit too harsh in my opinion, one should look at Searle’s criticism of Floridi’s approach, done in a review of Floridi’s another book “The Fourth Revolution”.
+As a contrast to the ideas in this book, although a bit too harsh in my opinion, one should look at Searle’s criticism of Floridi’s approach, done in a review of Floridi’s another book “The Fourth Revolutionâ€.
 This book covers a great deal more than some things that Searle has criticized; it’s an awesome introduction to several facets of a major theme of our times.